A hiker takes a break on a rocky outcrop to look out over the incredible view of the Blue Ridge Mountains near Asheville, North Carolina.

 Con: Poor Road and Infrastructure Quality

-In North Carolina, the quality of its infrastructure and roads is considered to be among the worst in the nation.
+In North Carolina, the quality of infrastructure and roads is considered to be among the worst in the nation.
 Numerous roads in the state are prone to potholes, and some areas, such as Charlotte, require significant repairs.
-Residents should be aware of the state's road conditions, and they should drive with care to avoid getting in an accident.
+Because of the state's road conditions, you should drive with extra care to avoid getting in accidents.

 Pro: Mild Climate